Fingerprinting every loyalty customer in 20 characters

 TL;DR

-• Every active Jollyes loyalty member is compressed into a ~20-character fingerprint that captures their pet’s species, lifestage, and top‑5 spend categories.
-600k members fit onto a single VM in memory.
+- Every active Jollyes loyalty member is compressed into a ~20-character fingerprint that captures their pet’s species and lifestage, as well as their top-5 spend categories.
+The entire loyalty base fits onto a single VM in memory.

-• We build one-to-one personalisation by mixing signals from the current product page, the basket, and the fingerprint - every customer sees a personalised set of recommendations at request time.
+- We built one-to-one personalisation by mixing signals from the current product page, the basket, and the fingerprint - every customer sees a personalised set of recommendations which changes with their basket.

-• The same fingerprint repurposes cleanly: the marketing team reads it sideways to pick audiences like “cat customers who buy food but not litter” - five lines of code, zero new data pipelines.
+- The same fingerprint has already found a second role: the marketing team reads it sideways to pick audiences like “cat customers who buy food but not litter”.

-• Validation runs through Claude over our MCP server - it samples real customers with real baskets, and understands in natural language whether the recommendations feel ‘right’.
+- Validation was run through Claude over our MCP server - it samples real customers with real baskets, and understands in natural language whether the recommendations feel ‘right’.

 The stack